terminal-widgets

 2. Configuration Guide

-2.1 Changing standard colors and configuration
+2.1 Changing standard colours and configuration

 If you let anything blank, it will fall back to the standard configuration.